jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Xenophanes, Greek Philosopher 6th Century BC.

 Humans play the Game of Life.
-Most of time we play it with tools, but that is the only difference.
+Most of the time we play it with tools, but that is the only difference.
 It's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in New York City.

+There are no stories.
+No heroes.
+No stats.
+All lifeforms just go to work.
+Sometimes finding a niche in a healthy ecosystem.
+Sometimes not.

+Regardless, lifeforms still goes to work.

-The laws of physics, chemistry, and geology still reign.
+Because the laws of physics, chemistry, and geology always reign.
 They interact to create an emergent game board.
-Entropy wears down our homes, spoils our food, and puts timers on the entire human experience.
-Life continually creates modifications of existing forms, while natural selection determines which offspring survive to represent life's future.
+Entropy wears down homes, spoils food, and puts timers on every lifeform's existence.
+Life unknowingly responds by continually creating modifications of existing forms, while natural selection determines which offspring survive best in the environment to represent life's future.

-Our game is different because of us.
+Our game is different because of our minds.

-We have mythological, philosophical, scientific interpretations of reality that create artificial selection pressures.
+We have mythological, philosophical, scientific interpretations of life's reality that create artificial selection pressures.
 Sometimes these pressures liberate and advance life on the gameboard.
 Sometimes they exploit and degrade.

 The frameworks that help us adopt tools based on conditions—those frameworks survive.
 The frameworks that prevent adaptation—those frameworks die, and often take their believers with them.

-But in real-time is hard to tell which is which.
+But in real-time it is hard to tell which is which.

 To teach us the difference, let's experience how life plays the game.
 How does it succeed, even when it can only sense water, see motion, follow instinct, and have a limited lifespan.
 Experiencing life's journey reveals its methods and requirements.
 And it shows what we're still seeking: the realization of our technological identity.